Ishushan02/Transformer-Implementation/README.md

 - To Test it on pretrained Embedding exxecute training_using_BERT.py

-- Method 3 which is implemented is the detailed explanation of Transformer (with Self Attention and Multi Head Attention), try learning Transformers from it.
+- Method 3 (base_model) which is implemented is the detailed explanation of Transformer (with Self Attention and Multi Head Attention), try learning Transformers from it.